Orion (constellation): China

-The Chinese character 參 (pinyin shēn) originally meant the constellation Orion (參宿 (shēnxiù)); its Shang dynasty version, over three millennia old, contains at the top a representation of the three stars of Orion's belt atop a man's head (the bottom portion representing the sound of the word was added later).
+The Chinese character 參 (pinyin shēn) originally meant the constellation Orion (參宿 (shēnxiù)); its Shang dynasty version, over three millennia old, contains at the top a representation of the three stars of Orion's Belt atop a man's head (the bottom portion representing the sound of the word was added later).

 India

-The Rigveda refers to the Orion Constellation as Mriga (The Deer).
+The Rigveda refers to the constellation as Mriga (the Deer).

-Nataraja, 'the cosmic dancer', is often interpreted as the representation of Orion.
+Nataraja, "the cosmic dancer", is often interpreted as the representation of Orion.
 Rudra, the Rigvedic form of Shiva, is the presiding deity of Ardra nakshatra (Betelgeuse) of Hindu astrology.

-The Jain Symbol carved in Udayagiri and Khandagiri Caves, India in 1st century BCE has striking resemblance with Orion.
+The Jain Symbol carved in the Udayagiri and Khandagiri Caves, India in 1st century BCE has a striking resemblance with Orion.

 Bugis sailors identified the three stars in Orion's Belt as tanra tellué, meaning "sign of three".

 European folklore

-In old Hungarian tradition, "Orion" is known as (magic) Archer (Íjász), or Reaper (Kaszás).
-In recently rediscovered myths, he is called Nimrod (Hungarian "Nimród"), the greatest hunter, father of the twins "Hunor" and "Magor".
-The "π" and "o" stars (on upper right) form together the reflex bow or the lifted scythe.
-In other Hungarian traditions, "Orion's belt" is known as "Judge's stick" (Bírópálca).
+In old Hungarian tradition, Orion is known as "Archer" (Íjász), or "Reaper" (Kaszás).
+In recently rediscovered myths, he is called Nimrod (Hungarian: Nimród), the greatest hunter, father of the twins Hunor and Magor.
+The π and o stars (on upper right) form together the reflex bow or the lifted scythe.
+In other Hungarian traditions, Orion's Belt is known as "Judge's stick" (Bírópálca).

+In Ireland and Scotland, Orion was called An Bodach, a figure from Irish folklore whose name literally means "the one with a penis [bod]" and was the husband of the Cailleach (hag).